Scaling And Root Planning in Simi Valley & Moorpark, CA

 How can I prevent periodontal disease?

 Unlike diseases that simply rear their heads one day, gum disease gives you plenty of warning.
 Healthy gums are bubble gum pink and firm.
 They don’t bleed when you brush and floss.
-By not keeping up with your home care/oral hygiene and skipping your twice-yearly professional cleanings and exams with Dr. Bankhardt, your gums will likely start to become red and irritated.
+By not keeping up with your home care/oral hygiene and skipping your twice-yearly professional cleanings and exams with Dr. Patterson, your gums will likely start to become red and irritated.
 This is a sign that plaque is not being removed effectively and is making its way under the gumline.
 This is the first stage of periodontal disease — gingivitis.

 Gingivitis is one of the first signs that tells you it’s time to step up your oral hygiene.
 Gingivitis is easily reversible by simply brushing diligently for at least two minutes twice daily and flossing once a day.
 The other key factor is keeping up with your professional cleanings and exams at least every six months.